 Initially this operation was mainly used as a first stage for an extensive gastric bypass operation (the second operation was performed after about 6 months), but nowadays “sleeve” resection of the stomach is frequently used as a sufficient individual method for the treatment of obesity.

 The surgeon will examine you, take blood tests and X-rays and also explain which surgical technique is most appropriate for you.
 The operation takes place shortly after your discussion with the surgeon.
 It is very important not to eat or drink anything (not even water, gum or mints) prior to surgery.
 Please follow the pre and postoperative instructions you will be given in written.
-The surgery is performed accomplished under general anaesthetic.
+The surgery is performed under general anesthesia.
 When surgery is completed, you will be taken into a recovery area where you will continue to be closely monitored.
 Postoperatively you will be provided with effective medication for postoperative discomfort and pain.
-An average patients spend 2-5 nights at the hospital under observation depending on the surgery performed.
+An average patients spend 2-3 nights at the hospital under observation depending on the surgery performed.
 During your stay in the hospital you will have daily check ups by the surgeon (everyone heals differently).
 Some pain, discoloration and swelling will occur initially, but most discomfort will resolve within a month.

-The sutures will be removed at about 14 days after surgery.
 After bariatric surgery, it is often possible to return to work within 14 days, depending on your job.
 You cannot exercise for 4 weeks after surgery.
 Please follow the postoperative eating instructions you will be given in written.
 You are allowed to eat only liquid food for the first 6 weeks.

 As with any surgery weight loss surgery does have some risks and complications associated with it.
 The complications are rare, but for safety reasons, all our patients get a mobile phone number, from where you can reach us anytime.
-In Helsinki we have a co-operating surgeon, who is able to provide additional check-ups if needed and to prescribe any additional medication if so required.

 Gastric banding: 5 800 €

-Gastric bypass surgery: 5 800 €
+Gastric bypass surgery: 6 500 €